What to Plant in May in Pennsylvania

 Soil Temperature Check

 Don’t trust the air temperature — check the soil.
-A soil thermometer takes the guesswork out of timing.
-Insert it 4 inches deep in the morning (not after a sunny afternoon) for an accurate reading.
-You’re looking for:
+Insert a thermometer 4 inches deep in the morning.
+You’re looking for: 50°F for tomatoes to survive, 60°F for beans/corn/cucumbers/squash, 65°F+ for melons/peppers/eggplant.

 Mulching

-After transplanting warm-season crops, wait 1–2 weeks before mulching.
-You want the soil to warm up fully first.
-Once plants are established and the soil is warm, apply 2–3 inches of straw, shredded leaves, or wood chips around (not touching) the stems.
-Mulch conserves moisture, suppresses weeds, and keeps soil temperatures more stable.
+After transplanting, wait 1–2 weeks before mulching so the soil can warm up.
+Then apply 2–3 inches of straw, shredded leaves, or wood chips around (not touching) the stems.

 Watering at Transplant

-Give every transplant a thorough soaking at planting time — enough to settle the soil around the roots and eliminate air pockets.
-Then ease off to 1 inch per week (including rain).
+Give every transplant a thorough soaking at planting time, then ease off to 1 inch per week.
 Overwatering new transplants encourages shallow root growth and can cause root rot, especially in PA’s clay soils.

 May Planting Calendar at a Glance